triton-inference-server/tutorials/Popular_Models_Guide/Hermes-2-Pro-Llama-3-8B/README.md

 3. Launch Tritonserver

+> [!NOTE]
+> This tutorial was prepared for serving a TensorRT-LLM model on a single GPU.
+> Thus, in the following command use `--world_size=1` if the engine was built
+> for a single GPU.
+Alternatively, if the engine requires multiple GPUs
+> make sure to specify the exact number of GPUs required by the engine
+> in `--world_size`.

 Use the [launch_triton_server.py](https://github.com/triton-inference-server/tensorrtllm_backend/blob/release/0.5.0/scripts/launch_triton_server.py) script.
 This launches multiple instances of `tritonserver` with MPI.
 ```bash
 python3 /tensorrtllm_backend/scripts/launch_triton_server.py --world_size=<world size of the engine> --model_repo=/opt/tritonserver/inflight_batcher_llm